adharsh277/ChainProof-Arbiter/README.md

 ---

+**Chain Proof Arbiter is a multi-agent disagreement resolver built on Cortensor that detects AI consensus instability and anchors disputed outcomes on-chain.**

+---

 ## 🎯 Overview

 **ChainProof Arbiter** is a research-grade multi-agent blockchain intelligence system that provides verifiable, unbiased risk analysis through: